madetech/blog/posts/comparing_oop_and_component_based_design.md

 If we wanted to devise yet another address book application we need to encapsulate the ideas of an address book in code.
 We need to think about what real world objects do physical address books have?
 Well for one they have entries which represent one address.
-They also have people whom may have one or more entries.
+They also have people who may have one or more entries.
 There is the address book itself too.
 Not only that but each entry could be made of smaller objects such as an address and phone number.